se-edu/se-book/reuse/apis/designingAPIs/text.md

 An API should be well-designed (i.e. should cater for the needs of its users) and well-documented.

-When we write software consisting of multiple components, we need to define the API of each component.
+When you write software consisting of multiple components, you need to define the API of each component.

-One approach is to let the API emerge and evolve over time as we write code.
+One approach is to let the API emerge and evolve over time as you write code.

 Another approach is to define the API up-front.
 Doing so allows us to develop the components in parallel.

-We can use UML _sequence diagrams_ to analyze the required interactions between components in order to discover the required API.
+You can use UML _sequence diagrams_ to analyze the required interactions between components in order to discover the required API.
 Given below is an example.

 <box>